Marriage in Australia has changed. This paper will help you to better understand why marriage matters to God.

 What does the Presbyterian church think about the matter?

-In 2013 the General Assembly of the Presbyterian Church of Australia made a clear declaration about the church’s teaching on marriage.
+This is what the General Assembly of the Presbyterian Church of Australia made a clear declaration in 2013 about the church’s teaching on marriage:

 We, the Commissioners of the General Assembly of the Presbyterian Church of Australia here assembled declare: